 Parents, interest groups, and media organizations have flooded school districts with requests for topics like critical race theory, student safety, mask mandates, and sanitary practices.

+Curriculum.
+Parents increasingly want to understand and have a voice in what their children are being taught.
 Rochester, Michigan, public school system received a 41-page record request for emails based on keyword searches — all documents related to “curricula with a sociological or cultural theme,” teacher attendance at conferences and seminars, and text messages made on school-owned cell phones.
 The school system estimated the cost to fulfill this request would be $900K.

-Funding and Spending
+Budgets, Funding, and Spending

 Many school districts see records requests for budgets and expenditures, especially with stimulus funds for schools to upgrade equipment and technology and fulfill deferred compensation increases.